LL8848/DimNet/README.md

 # Correlation Development Tool based on DimNet
-This tool allows one to develop explicit & algebraic correlations by training a special neural network, DimNet.
+This tool allows one to develop correlations by training a special neural network, DimNet.
+The obtained correlations are simple, explicit, and algebraic, while keeping the powerful predictive capability of neural networks.

 Developer: Lingnan Lin and Lei Gao.